Jatr17/Jatr17/README.md

 - 👀 I’m interested in Technology and art
 - 🌱 I’m currently learning Code, UX/UI, 2D and 3D rendering, and video editing
 - 💞️ I’m looking to collaborate on entrepreneurial or artistic Projects
-- 📫 How to reach me: Unavailable at the moment...
+- 📫 How to reach me: Unavailable at the moment

 <!---
 Jatr17/Jatr17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.